 - Broadcast any relevant Vic Emergency messages as required

-- Gippsland FM has given presenters the opportunity where they have the means (recording equipment), to pre-record programs from home to go to air.
+- Giving presenters the opportunity where they have the means (recording equipment), to pre-record programs from home to go to air.

 - Presenter training has been conducted online via Zoom

-- Gippsland FM board have the ability to meet online via Zoom
+- Gippsland FM board meetings have been conducted via Zoom

 In addition to many different tasks to keep Gippsland on air, the technical team have taken the opportunity to undertake some important maintenance tasks both in our studios and at our transmitter site.
-Regular maintenance is vital to extend the longevity of broadcast equipment and this situation has given an opportunity to undertake maintenance on a deeper cleaning level, including dismantling equipment in the studio complex.
+Regular maintenance is vital to extend the longevity of broadcast equipment and this situation has given an opportunity to undertake maintenance on a deeper cleaning level, including upgrading of vital Gippsland FM equipment.

-Though the Gippsland FM studio facilities have been restricted to only Gippsland FM Board Directors, essential production and technical personnel, and limited administration staff, Gippsland FM is committed to ensuring a safe workplace with safe work practices, including regularly disinfecting surfaces and equipment, practicing social distancing, regularly washing hands for 20 seconds with soap and water (additionally also using hand sanitiser upon entry and exit to station complex).
+Though the Gippsland FM studio facilities have been restricted to Gippsland FM board directors, essential production and technical personnel, and limited administration staff, Gippsland FM is committed to ensuring a safe workplace with safe work practices, including regularly disinfecting surfaces and equipment, practicing social distancing, regularly washing hands for 20 seconds with soap and water (additionally also using hand sanitiser upon entry and exit to station complex).

 Gippsland FM encourages that everyone comply with government advice and direction about restrictions in place due to the pandemic situation.